 Guide to Selecting the Right Lease Management Software

 Technology has streamlined many facets of business operations.
 Powerful and innovative enterprise software allows you to get work done faster and more accurately.
 Lease management software has converted real estate professionals and accounting teams into an efficiency powerhouse.
 Still, for some it’s hard to imagine what lease accounting and lease administration would be like without spreadsheets.
-Lease management software is one tool that is helping tenants level up their leasing processes.
+Leasing management software is one tool that is helping tenants level up their leasing processes.

 One facet of lease management that has changed significantly is lease accounting.
 New standards like ASC 842 and IFRS 16 have more requirements and regulations that bring operating leases onto the corporate balance sheet.
 If there was ever a time for lease accounting to step into the spotlight, it’s now.
 Fortunately, several software vendors have answered the call and created lease management software packages to power the entire lease lifecycle for real estate and equipment leases..